Sing jazz: advanced

 What is the course about?

-On this performance based course, you will study more advanced styles of jazz singing, song interpretation, solo presentation and relevant musicianship.
+We will study advanced styles of jazz singing, challenging repertoire, song interpretation and arrangement, solo presentation to the class, scat singing and relevant musicianship.

 What will we cover?